 - Register your cars.
 Also, register to vote in your new area.

-- Enroll children in school.
+- Finish enrolling children in school.
 Remember to take prior school and medical records with you.